fabianfallasmoya/semi_supervised_v1/README.md

-Semi-Supervised Learning Research using [Detectron](https://github.com/facebookresearch/detectron2)
+Semi-Supervised Learning Research using [Detectron](https://github.com/facebookresearch/detectron2).

+The main code is contained in the folder **uvu**.

 ## Installation